Exodus-Privacy/website/content/page/contribute.en.md

 </div>

 <p>
-    If you don't know where to begin, how to use GitHub or if you want simply to discuss, feel free to <a href="https://forum.exodus-privacy.eu.org/">sign up on our forum</a> or come and <a href="https://web.libera.chat/?nick=webguest?#exodus-privacy">talk to the team on IRC</a>.
+    If you don't know where to begin, how to use GitHub or if you want simply to discuss, feel free to <a href="https://web.libera.chat/?nick=webguest?#exodus-privacy">talk to the team on IRC</a>.
 </p>

 <a name="finance"></a>